UIUC-iSchool-DataViz/spring2020/syllabus.md

 # Semester Calendar

-This is the first semester that this course is being taught.
-As such, the course outline below is subject to some flexibility; students will be encouraged to provide feedback on the topics covered, particularly toward the end.
+Below is an outline from the first semester that this course was taught.
+This course is always under development and  the course outline below is subject to some flexibility; students will be encouraged to provide feedback on the topics covered, particularly toward the end.
 Topics that are of particular interest will be emphasized.